FAQ & maps

 -

 No coolers are allowed onto festival grounds.
-If you have specific dietary needs or other concerns, we recommend bringing a small, soft-sided lunchbox-style container with you.
+If you have specific dietary needs, medications or other concerns, we recommend bringing a small, soft-sided lunchbox-style container with you.
 Large, hard-sided coolers will not be allowed into the grounds.

 Do not bring tents to the festival grounds.
 They block the view and make it hard for others to enjoy the entertainment and festivities.
 Foldable chairs are welcome.